Flupirtine: History

+Society and culture

+Recreational use

+Although some studies have reported flupirtine has no addictive properties, there was suggestion that it may possess some miuse potential and liability.
+There were at least two registered cases of flupirtine misuse.
+Drug tolerance does not develop in most cases, but has individually occurred.
+Flupirtine was reported as a novel designer drug in 2025.
+The effects of flupirtine have been said to be very difficult to describe.
+They have been reported to include "strong helicopter-like effects at high doses" causing users to have to "walk leaning against a wall", dissociative effects, feelings of euphoria throughout the body, and a very light buzzing sensation.
+Some have compared it to mephedrone, while others have described the physical bodily sensations as similar to those of MDMA and other entactogens.
+The drug is said to be able to produce psychosis and mania as adverse effects and to do so more readily than cathinone stimulants.
+The euphoria produced by flupirtine is said to last 40 to 60 minutes, whereas other effects last all day.
+The effects are said to convert after 2 hours from stimulant or euphoriant effects into a kind of nootropic effect that affects thinking.
+The drug is frequently used to enhance the effects of other recreational drugs.

 Research

 Flupirtine has been noted for its neuroprotective properties, and has been investigated for possible use in Creutzfeldt–Jakob disease, Alzheimer's disease, and multiple sclerosis.
 It has also been proposed as a possible treatment for Batten disease.

 Flupirtine underwent a clinical trial as a treatment for multiple sclerosis and fibromyalgia.
 Flupirtine showed promise for fibromyalgia due to its different action than the three approved by U.S. FDA drugs: pregabalin, milnacipran, and duloxetine.
 Additionally, there are case reports regarding flupirtine as a treatment for fibromyalgia.
 Adeona Pharmaceuticals (now called Synthetic Biologics) sub-licensed its patents for using flupirtine for fibromyalgia to Meda AB in May 2010.